Baker outlines final stages of vaccine rollout

-BOSTON -- Nearly one million people in Massachusetts are fully vaccinated against COVID-19, with the elderly, first-responders and other high-risk groups among the first to get their shots.
-The rest of the state won't have to wait much longer.
+BOSTON — Nearly a million people in Massachusetts are fully vaccinated against COVID-19, with the elderly, first responders and other high-risk groups among the first to get their shots.
+The rest of the state won’t have to wait much longer.

 On Wednesday, Gov. Charlie Baker outlined a timeline and details of plans to vaccinate other adults and some teenagers.